Logo Futurismo

 Did you know

-Tomaz Borba Vieira is a well-known painter, writer, and teacher from São Miguel who, over many years, amassed a remarkable collection of 20th-century Portuguese works of art.
+Tomaz Borba Vieira is a renowned painter, writer, and teacher from São Miguel who, over the course of many years, has amassed a remarkable collection of 20th-century Portuguese works of art.

 This place offers an extensive collection of works of art by some of the most important names in the history of Portuguese art/painting from the last century, such as Cruzeiro Seixas, Eduardo Nery, and Paula Rego.
 The museum also highlights Azorean artists such as Canto da Maia, Domingos Rebelo, and Victor Camara.